wavyfuture/nextjs-admin-dashboard/README.md

+This code was created to use:
+1) cognito user pool declared by another stack
+2) use the microservices declared by the same stack that has cognitor (point 1)
+3) add real time capabilities to listen to backend changes

 # NextAdmin - Next.js Admin Dashboard Template and Components

 **NextAdmin** is a Free, open-source Next.js admin dashboard toolkit featuring 200+ UI components and templates that come with pre-built elements, components, pages, high-quality design, integrations, and much more to help you create powerful admin dashboards with ease.